 Do Arch Supports Help Foot Pain?

 In our experience arch supports may give some short term relief but it depends on the cause of your foot pains and whether this has been addressed.
 Also arch supports can cause other pains elsewhere into your knees, hips or lower back in result of altered force transference.
-An osteopath will address the whole posture and if there is not a noticeable leg length discrepancy then it would be worthwhile trying some osteopathy, strengthening and stretching exercises first before considering arch supports.
+Our London osteopath will address the whole posture and if there is not a noticeable leg length discrepancy then it would be worthwhile trying some osteopathy, strengthening and stretching exercises first before considering arch supports.

 Why is the Arch of my Foot Hurting?

 Most commonly plantar fasciitis which could be a results from reduced ankle function, tight calfs and hamstrings.
 It is quite common for osteopath for running injuries when they increase their distances.
 Also pregnancy with the increase in weight can lead to foot pains.
 However there are other possible causes that need to be considered.
 Seeing an Osteopath who address the cause of your foot pain, give hands on treatment and rehab plan will gain the best results.